anandijain/stream_list/README.md

 * use acetobacteria to turn a sugar wash into acetic acid
 * turn acetic acid into glacial
 * steam distill Sichuan / sanshool
+* methyl salicylate thin layer chromatography (use illuminator.ato to viz)

 ### bio
 * hardware building a home lab